biojppm/cmany/README.rst

     build/linux-x86_64-gcc6.1-Debug
     build/linux-x86_64-gcc6.1-Release

-cmany is available and continuously tested in Linux, Mac OS X and Windows.

 Features
 --------

-* Works in Linux, Windows and OS X.
 * Saves the tedious work of dealing with many build trees by hand.
 * Useful for build comparisons.
 * Useful for cross-compiler validation.